-The technical provisions for Bldac are now calculated at a more granular level, although the underlying methodology has not changed.
+- The Future premium within the Bldac technical provisions for Bldac are now calculated at a more granular level, although the underlying methodology has not changed but now excludes premium which is overdue. - There have also been some improvements made to the reinsurance unincepted premium and reinsurance ENIDs calculations (impacting both Bldac and BICI).